top of page

 Who is Ralfi Berk?
 Can you briefly tell us about yourself?

-I was born and raised in Istanbul in 1990.
-I spent my first 20 years in this vibrant, patterned, visually intense city before moving to America.
-Tiles, carpets, copper trays, silk fabrics—patterns within patterns.
-The collective aesthetic preferences of this city, with all its good and bad, have etched themselves deep into my memory, becoming a part of me and inspiring my art.
+I was born in Istanbul in 1990 and spent the first 20 years of my life in this vibrant, colorful city before relocating to the US.
+The city’s collective aesthetic—tiles, carpets, trays, fabrics—with all its beauty and flaws, has etched itself deeply into my memory, becoming an inseparable part of me and the art I create.

-They said, "Become an engineer and do a 'proper' job," so I did.
-It went well; after graduating from Sabancı University, I completed my master's at UC Berkeley.
-I spent my twenties in Silicon Valley and San Francisco, working in the tech industry at various software companies, both big and small.
-For the past three years, I've been in New York.
-I moved to Brooklyn, left the tech world behind, and became an artist.
-I returned to the patterns I love so much.
+I was told “It’s best to become an engineer and have a proper profession” so I did.
+It turned out great after all.
+I did my undergrad at Sabancı University and went to UC Berkeley for grad school.
+I spent my twenties in Silicon Valley and San Francisco, working at various software companies—both small start-ups and big tech—before deciding to make a leap.
+For the past three years, I’ve been in Brooklyn, leaving the tech world behind, and became an artist, returning to the patterns I love so dearly.

 You have a very distinctive and characteristic design language.
 What was the process behind the emergence of this visual language?

-In my work, I incorporate traditional patterns.
-I am drawn to patterns that have been embraced and sustained by various peoples and cultures over centuries.
-For example, the Çintemani—a pattern of three pearls facing each other, surrounded by a wavy lip/flame.
-This pattern, often seen on the kaftans of sultans in the Ottoman Empire as a symbol of power and sovereignty, is thought to have Buddhist origins.
-In my opinion, it is an incredibly sensual design, almost pulling the viewer in.
-Somehow, it has defied time, admired by countless people, and drawn over and over again.
-That's what fascinates me—some patterns find their way, choosing those who will repeat them.
-I am one of those people.
+I primarily work with traditional patterns.
+I’m especially drawn to patterns that have been embraced and sustained by different cultures over centuries.
+For example, the Chintamani—a pattern of three pearls facing each other, surrounded by wavy lips or a flame.
+Often seen on the kaftans of Ottoman sultans as a symbol of power and sovereignty, it’s believed to have Buddhist origins.
+To me, it’s an incredibly sensual design, almost pulling the viewer in.
+Somehow, it has defied time, admired by countless people, drawn again and again.
+That's what fascinates me—some patterns find their way, choosing those who will reiterate them.
+I happen to be one of those people.

-Let me tell you a bit about my creative process.
-I can’t even draw a proper stick figure when I pick up a pencil, but I notice the beauty and small details that others don’t.
+I’d love to share a bit about my creative process as well.
+I can’t even draw a proper stick figure, but I notice beauty in places where others don’t.
 While everyone else is watching the sunset at the beach, I’m excitedly searching the ground for beautiful stones, like a child on a treasure hunt.
-I can spend hours in antique shops without knowing exactly what I’m looking for.
-I’ve been taking photos since I was young, starting in the early 2000s with a chunky, brick-like DSLR camera my father gave me, one of the first models to hit the market.
-Even when I don’t have my camera with me, I’m always looking for beautiful perspectives.
-That visual satisfies me, and I store it in my memory for inspiration later.
-These experiences have certainly influenced my visual language.
-For instance, if I’m designing a floral panel, I’ll pull up photos of Iznik tiles that I took in palaces and mosques, find a flower I like, enlarge it, trace it digitally, and add it to the panel.
-My design process is less about drawing flowers and more like gathering them from a meadow.
+I can spend hours in antique shops, aimlessly wandering until I stumble upon that gorgeous object I didn’t know I needed.
+I’ve been taking photos since I was young, starting in the early 2000s with my dad’s chunky, brick-like DSLR camera, one of the first models to hit the market.
+Even when I don’t have my camera with me, I’m always on the lookout for beautiful perspectives.
+These experiences have definitely influenced my visual language.
+For example, if I’m designing a floral panel, I’ll pull up photos of Iznik tiles I’ve taken in palaces and mosques, find a flower that stands out, zoom in, trace it digitally, and add it to the panel.
+My design process is less about drawing flowers and more like picking them from a meadow.

 Color plays an important role in your work.
 What emotional and symbolic meanings do you aim to convey through your color choices?

-In the early period of Iznik tile production, during the last quarter of the 15th century, artisans could only work with cobalt blue on a white background.
-This limited color palette led early tile designs to feature elements similar to calligraphy.
-Over the following century, new colors were introduced—first turquoise, then purple, green, black, and finally red.
-As the color palette expanded, tile designs became more pictorial over the years.
+In the early periods of Iznik tile production, during the last quarter of the 15th century, artisans were limited to working with cobalt blue on a white background.
+This narrow color palette led early tile designs to feature elements like calligraphy.
+Over the next century, new colors were introduced—first turquoise, then purple, green, black, and finally red.
+As the color palette expanded, tile designs gradually became more pictorial.
 Flowers, reed leaves, cypresses, and peacocks began to fill the Iznik tile panels.

-I also enjoy creating similar constraints in my choice of colors and materials.
+I enjoy creating similar constraints in my choice of colors and materials.
 Just as these limitations, originally due to technological reasons, shaped the design language of artisans in the past, I allow the artificial boundaries I set for myself to guide my artistic expression.
-My goal is to empathize with the artists and craftsmen who came before me.
-I aim to follow a similar path, trying to better understand the experience of a ceramic or woodworker in 16th-century Ottoman times.
+My goal is to empathize with the artists and craftsmen who came before me, tracing the path of the 16th-century Ottoman artisans.

 In terms of both the design process and the final product, which project has excited you the most so far?

-Recently, my Evil Eye (Grumpy Frog) comes to mind.
-What makes this piece special for me is that it establishes a connection with the viewer beyond just a gaze.
-You can hold the brass frog in your hand and move it around the lake.
-As it moves along the wavy wooden surface, it makes satisfying clicking sounds.
-The frog clings to the wood with magnetic force (and a bit of faith) at spots it likes, allowing you to leave it there.
-There's a bit of everything in this piece: a cherry wood body adorned with mother-of-pearl and blue sea shell inlays, a handcrafted Japanese indigo paper frame, hand-carved wooden plates, the brass frog, and even 24k gold.
+One of my recent works, Evil Eye (Grumpy Frog) comes to mind.
+What makes this piece special to me is that it establishes a connection with the viewer beyond just a gaze.
+You can hold the brass frog and move it around the lake.
+As it glides along the ribbed wooden surface, it makes satisfying rattling sounds, reminiscent of a child's toy.
+The frog clings to the wooden board with will power (and a hint of magnetic force).
+There's a bit of everything in this piece: a cherry wood body adorned with mother-of-pearl and blue abalone shell inlays, a handcrafted Japanese indigo paper frame, hand-carved wooden plates, the brass frog, and even 24k gold.
 So, where's the gold?
-Well, the frog is searching for it, circling the lake endlessly.
+Well, the frog is searching for it as well, circling the pond endlessly.
 Unable to find it, the frog remains quite grumpy.
-If you lift the frog and look underneath, you'll find the gold there.
-Unfortunately, the frog is unaware of this.
+But if you lift the frog and look underneath, you'll find the gold there.
+The frog remains unaware of this.

 Evil Eye (Grumpy Frog), 2024